Electropolishing vs Mechanical Polishing

 Mechanical Polishing with automotive part

-Typically, the polishing starts with grinding – a shearing process intended to roughly remove excessive amounts of material on surfaces.
+Typically, the polishing starts with grinding – a shearing process intended to remove excessive amounts of material on surfaces roughly.
 For this purpose, grinding wheels and coated abrasive belts were used.

 Then, the process continues with polishing itself.
 It is the improvement of surface finish by using high pressure and temperatures to melt peaks in the metal and make them fill scratches.
 In the process, the material is not removed but only partially melted and spread over the surface to achieve smoothness.

 The process ends with buffing, intended to enhance the aesthetics of the material.
 For instance, by making a metal mat or giving it a mirror-like finish.
-Typically, cotton buff and polishing compounds are used to ensure surface appearing improvement.
+Cotton buff and polishing compounds are typically used to ensure surface appearance improvement.

 The features of electropolishing are the following:

-These finishing processes significantly differ from each other, complicating the decision-making process toward choosing a finishing method.
+These finishing processes significantly differ, complicating the decision to choose a finishing method.

 Scope of Application